KenzoBH/KenzoBH/README.md

 Data Scientist wannabe.
 Studying R and Python for Data Analysis and Machine Learning.
+[Here](https://github.com/KenzoBH/Data-Science) you can see my portfolio of Data Science projects.

 17 years, São Paulo.